Maroon, Vasilevskiy lead Tampa Bay to 10th straight victory

+PHILADELPHIA (AP) — Tampa Bay got offense from an unlikely source to keep its winning streak going.

-PHILADELPHIA (AP) — Pat Maroon scored the game’s only goal, Andrei Vasilevskiy made 23 saves and the Tampa Bay Lightning tied a club record with their 10th straight win, 1-0 over the Philadelphia Flyers on Saturday night.
+Pat Maroon scored the game’s only goal, Andrei Vasilevskiy made 23 saves and the Lightning tied a club record with their 10th straight win, 1-0 over the Philadelphia Flyers on Saturday night.

 The Lightning haven’t lost since Dec.
 21 at Washington, and have outscored opponents 43-17 during their streak.
 Tampa Bay has tallied 12 unanswered goals, two short of matching a team mark.

-They will look to set a club record for consecutive victories on Sunday night at New Jersey.
+Tampa Bay will look to set a club record for consecutive victories on Sunday night at New Jersey.

+“The guys you’re used to scoring score a lot for us (didn’t score),” Lightning coach Jon Cooper said.
+“But when they don’t, you need other guys to step up.
+And that’s probably how you get to 10 in a row when everybody’s contributing.”

+Maroon scored with 12:33 left in the second period on a fluky goal.
+Anthony Cirelli sent a high backhander into the zone from near center ice.
+Flyers defenseman Matt Niskanen batted it out of the air, but Maroon blocked the puck with two hands.
+It landed at his feet and he shot past Carter Hart’s glove side for his sixth of the season and first goal in 24 games.

 Vasileskiy earned his second straight shutout and the 20th of his career.
 He has been in goal for eight of the victories during the streak.
 The Lightning defense was stout in front of their netminder, and Vasileskiy was rarely tested.
 His best save came five minutes into the third period, when he stopped Travis Sanheim’s one-timer from close range with a right pad save.